Old-school marketing: revisiting the Three Rs

 There are whole books devoted to the art and science of creating great marketing messages that resonate with the audience.
 But the start point is always insight into your customer.

-Over the years we’ve worked with some very successful businesses and without exception, those who found marketing most effective and straight-forward are the people who really know their customers.
+Over the years I’ve worked with some very successful businesses and without exception, those who found marketing most effective and straight-forward are the people who really know their customers.
 That is, what makes them tick?
 What worries them?
 What they are trying to achieve and what is holding them back?
 And perhaps most tellingly, what are the emotions behind their decisions?

 Whether you are planning punchy adverts or in-depth case studies, your marketing needs to make the audience feel that they have come to the right place.
 To get the message, tone and emotional content just right, your marketing people need to know all about your customers.
 Your products and service are important, but secondary to customer needs and wants.